sugarlabs/musicblocks/guide/README.md

 output of the program above is saved to `Downloads/hotdog.ly`.
 There is also a *Save as Lilypond* button on the secondary toolbar.

+Note that if you use a *Print* block inside of a note, Lilypond will create a "markup" or annotation for that note.
+It is a simple way to add lyrics to your score.

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/lilypond2.svg "Save as Lilypond icon")

 ```